Urgent Dental Care Simi Valley, CA

 If you live in Simi Valley or the surrounding area, we encourage you to save our phone number.
 Since there is no way to predict when a dental emergency may happen, adding (805) 520-1711 to your contacts can help you avoid an unnecessary trip to the emergency room and get immediate urgent care in Simi Valley, CA from a dental professional.

-Why we provide emergency dental care
+Why do we provide emergency dental care?

 Doctors in the emergency rooms are trained to deal with medical crisis but they are not trained to deal with dental cases.
 A dentist will know how to handle the bleeding or prescribe analgesics, but he will not be able to diagnose or fix the tooth damage.
 Whenever you go to the ER with dental pain, chances are that you will still need to see a dentist.